Hekou Group

 The Hekou Group is a geological group in Gansu Province, China.
 It is Early Cretaceous in age.
-Dinosaur body fossils have also been recovered from the Hekou Group, including the iguanodont Lanzhousaurus and the titanosaurs Daxiatitan, Huanghetitan and Yongjinglong, and the nodosaur Taohelong.
+Many dinosaur fossils have been recovered from the Hekou Group, including iguanodonts, large sauropods, and armored dinosaurs.
 Fossil eggs are rare, but one oogenus, Polyclonoolithus, was discovered in the Hekou Group.
+Extensive fossil tracks belonging to pterosaurs and dinosaurs have also been described.
 The group spans the Valanginian to Albian and can be subdivided into four formations.
-Fossil pterosaur tracks have been recovered.